sagelga/sagelga/docs/skill/README.md

 Used to write PL/SQL, together with XML to create an automatic data report generation by Oracle ERP.
 The script will generate reports that is pulled from fresh results for manaual deduplication action.

 ### `JavaScript`
-Used JavaScript in multiple projects, including this website, documentation website and in Google Apps Script during Cooperative Studies.
+Used JavaScript in multiple projects, including this website, documentation site and in Google Apps Script during Cooperative Studies.

 ### `Python`
 Use Python to create a data analysis report as a [mini-project](https://github.com/sagelga/PSIT_Project) for the learning course.